-Boston Gordon (he/they) is a poet, communications professional, and designer from Philadelphia, Pennsylvania.
+Boston Gordon (he/they) is a gay transgender poet, communications professional, and designer from Philadelphia, Pennsylvania.

-He is the author of the chapbook Glory Holes out now from Harbor Editions.
+He is the author of the chapbook Glory Holes, which is out now from Harbor Editions.
+His first full-length book, Loose Bricks, will be published in May of 2025.
 He runs the You Can't Kill A Poet reading series—which highlights queer and trans identified writers in Philadelphia.
-They have poems published in many places like Guernica, American Poetry Review, and Best New Poets.
+He has poems published in many places like Guernica, American Poetry Review, and Best New Poets.

 He runs all communications for Philadelphia Legal Assistance and for the You Can’t Kill a Poet reading series.
 He also offers freelance social media communications support and management for organizations looking to launch or rejuvenate their online presence.